CG-Ji/SmartFarm_HyperledgerFabric/README.md

 ### Installtion
 - Download/Clone the repository
 - Put all files into your fabric-sample directory respectively.
-- Run command hyperledger fabric to create cheanl and install chaincode
+- Run command hyperledger fabric to create channel and install chaincode
 ```sh
 cd SmartFarm
 ./startFabric.sh